Aurora Borealis Posters & Art

 Tromsø Geophysical Observatory

-Located in Tromsø, Norway - the Web site has an excellent article on the Northern Lights, from mythology to modern research.
+Located in Tromsø, Norway - the Web site has some excellent articles about the Northern Lights.